chloebrault/chloebrault.github.io/_pages/publications.md

 - **Global French as made by authors and magazine issues (April 2025)**
-   Global Digital Humanities Symposium, Michigan State University (East Lansing, Michigan) Brief overview of paper or key takeaways.
+   Global Digital Humanities Symposium, Michigan State University (East Lansing, Michigan)

 ---

 ## Roundtable Discussions

 - **AI and the Humanities (May 2024)**
   Division Symposium, Division of Languages, Literatures, and Cultures (DLCL), Stanford University (Stanford, California)
-  Short description of contribution or focus of discussion.

 ---